ganeshpondy/tooling/README.md

 ## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com

 Point:
-Artifact will be save into the NFS-Server
+Artifact will be save into the NFS-Server.